Track 1: Foundations Lesson 1 of 6

 C It's both a fraud engine and an adoption product

-D It's only for banks over $5B in assets
+D It's only for FIs over $5B in assets

 Correct.
 This is the framing we'll use throughout the Academy — and it explains why most legacy implementations stall.